-The Pediatric Mood Disorders Clinic in the Department of Psychiatry at the University of Illinois Medical Center accepts advanced therapy practicum students (doctoral students in a Clinical Psychology program) for a year-long, part-time clinical externship.
-The program is coordinated by Dr. Sally Weinstein.
+The Pediatric Mood Disorders Clinic in the Department of Psychiatry at the University of Illinois Medical Center accepts advanced therapy practicum students (doctoral students in a Clinical Psychology program) for a year-long, part-time clinical externship running from July 1-June 30 each year.
+The program is directed by Dr. Sally Weinstein.
 Practicum students will work with a multidisciplinary team to receive specialized training in this nationally recognized outpatient program for the diagnosis and treatment of children and adolescents with mood disorders and their comorbid conditions.

 GOALS AND OBJECTIVES: